Moving

 • Be Proactive and Persistent: Don't wait for AIMA to contact you.
 Be relentless in your efforts to secure an appointment and follow up on your application.
 This tip is the most consistently given advice.

-• Document Everything: Keep meticulous records of all your interactions with AIMA (or the IRN), including dates, times, contact methods (phone, email), names of representatives (if you manage to speak to one), any responses received, and copies of all documents submitted.
+• Document Everything: Keep meticulous records of all your interactions with AIMA, including dates, times, contact methods (phone, email), names of representatives (if you manage to speak to one), any responses received, and copies of all documents submitted.
 This documentation is essential, especially if you need to pursue legal action.
+If most of your contcats are through phone, always request a confirmation email stating the information given during the calls.

 • Start Early: Begin gathering documents and researching the process well in advance of your intended application date.
 Many delays are caused by applicants underestimating the time required for document collection, translation, and apostille/legalization.